lauravlad/lauravlad.github.io/_posts/2020-04-24-how_to_scrape_wikipedia_tables_in_6_easy_steps.markdown

     `from bs4 import BeautifulSoup`
     ` import pandas as pd`

-Using Requests and Beautiful Soup we extract all the info from the HTML, the resul is going to be pretty but messy.
+1. Using Requests and Beautiful Soup we extract all the info from the HTML, the result is going to be pretty but messy.
 ```
 html = urlopen(url)
 soup = BeautifulSoup(html, 'html.parser')